tgraupmann/UnityWebGLSpeechDetection/README.md

 ![image_5](images/image_5.png)

-6 Create a custom MonoBehaviour script to use the `WebGLSpeechDetectionPlugin` API
+6 Create a custom MonoBehaviour script to use the `WebGLSpeechDetection` API

-7 Add a using statement to get access to the `WebGLSpeechDetectionPlugin` namespace
+7 Add a using statement to get access to the `WebGLSpeechDetection` namespace

 ```
-using UnityWebGLSpeechDetectionPlugin;
+using UnityWebGLSpeechDetection;
 ```

 ## Speech Detection Quick Setup

-8 Add a meta reference for `WebGLSpeechDetectionPlugin` to the script
+8 Add a reference for `WebGLSpeechDetectionPlugin` to the script

 ```
         /// <summary>
         /// Reference to the plugin
         /// </summary>
-        public WebGLSpeechDetectionPlugin _mWebGLSpeechDetectionPlugin = null;
+        private WebGLSpeechDetectionPlugin _mWebGLSpeechDetectionPlugin = null;
 ```

 9 In the `start event` check if the plugin is available.